dtcenter/MET/met/docs/Users_Guide/mode-td.rst

 The final category of object attributes calculated by MTD are two-dimensional spatial attributes for horizontal (i.e., constant-time) slices of a spacetime object.
 This is so that the behavior of these attributes over time can be examined.
 These 2D constant-time attributes are written out for both simple and cluster objects.

-For example, in our earlier discussion relating to Figure [MTD_axis_3d], we mentioned that for simplicity, the object in the figure was not allowed to rotate as it moved.
+For example, in our earlier discussion relating to :numref:`mtd-axis_3d`, we mentioned that for simplicity, the object in the figure was not allowed to rotate as it moved.
 But what if the object (a hurricane, for example) is rotating over time?
 In that case, it's probably not meaningful to assign a single spatial orientation to the object over its entire lifetime.
 If we had a spatial axis angle at each time, however, then we could fit a model such as $\theta = \theta_0 + \omega t$ to the angles and test the goodness of fit.

 For such reasons, having 2D spatial attributes (as in MODE) for each object at each time step can be useful.
 The list of the 2D attributes calculated is: